Contact Us Today (424) 372-3112

 Fraudulently Using Credit Card Information – Penal Code 484g PC

-Penal Code 484g PC makes it a crime to fraudulently use a credit card or the account.
-This statute targets individuals who unlawfully and knowingly uses a credit card that is expired, stolen, altered. forged, or counterfeit.
+Penal Code 484g PC makes it a crime to fraudulently use a credit card or an account.
+This statute targets individuals who unlawfully and knowingly use a credit card that is expired, stolen, or altered. forged, or counterfeit.

 Anyone violates PC 484g PC when they unlawfully use a credit card in an attempt to complete a transaction for an item of value.